ajhenley/gitbook/collectionsexample.md

 * **Maps** contain unique ID for each thing
 * **Queues** contains things arranged in the order they are to be processed

-A collection — sometimes called a container — is an object that groups multiple elements into a single unit.
-Collections store, retrieve, manipulate, and communicate aggregate data.
-Typically, they represent data items that form a natural group.
-Collection examples include a poker hand (collection of cards), a mail folder (letters), or a telephone directory (names and phone numbers).
-If you have used Java or any other programming language then you probably are familiar with collections.
+A collection — sometimes called a container — is an object that groups elements into a single variable.
+Collections allow you to store, retrieve and manipulate data.
+They represent data items that form a natural group.
+Examples include a poker hand (collection of cards), a mail folder (letters), or a telephone directory (names and phone numbers).

-To use collections in your class you must import the appropriate libraries.
+To use collections in your class you must import the appropriate libraries from the Java API.
 In this example we will be working with an ArrayList.

 {%ace edit=true, lang='java'%}
 import java.util.Collections;